 As creative pursuits, hobbies allow you to use your mind in unusual ways.
-Whether that means finding the perfect rhyme, combining colors to match a particular shade in nature, or learning a new method of stitching, anything that gets your brain active is good for you in the long run.
+Whether that means learning to play your favorite song on the piano, finding the perfect rhyme, combining colors to match a particular shade in nature, or learning a new method of stitching, anything that gets your brain active is good for you in the long run.
 The process of learning something new boosts your ability to concentrate on a deeper level and retain the information, ultimately benefiting your work life as well.
 A hobby you particularly enjoy can also help you reduce stress, thanks to the positive chemicals your body releases when you engage in something you love.
 Depending on the hobby, you may find additional relaxation in its pursuit, which further reduces stress.
 Finally, if you incorporate a group into your hobby, like a book club or knitting circle, you will find that the social component is one of the best parts of a hobby.
 Not only will the shared experience of learning a new skill help bring you closer to your friends, but the combination of boosted confidence from creating something with your own hands and the sense of belonging by spending time in a group will do wonders for your overall mental health.

 Express yourself through poetry